anu3101/E-Commerce_Data_Scraping_and_Analysis/README.md

-# Financial Analysis of Fortune 500 Indian Companies <BR>
+# Real Estate Market Analysis of Indian Cities <BR>

 # Objective: <BR>
-Conducted a thorough financial and market analysis of Fortune 500 Indian companies to support informed stock selection and investment decisions. <BR>
+Conducted a thorough market analysis of Real Estate market of major Indian cities to analyse cost of buying and rent in major cities. <BR>

 # Tools & Technologies: